oliviaconley/Code-Quiz-080122/README.md

 Technologies used: HTML, CSS, JavaScript, GitHub, VSCode
 ## Summary
 Build a timed multiple-choice quiz featuring dynamically updated HTML and CSS powered by JavaScript code.
 The quiz includes a penalty subtraction of 3 seconds from the timer for every wrong question.
-Users are able to store their initials and score
+Users are able to store their initials and score to see the highest score.

 ## Highlights
-* Gives user option of including upper or lowercase letters, special characters and/or numbers.
+* Uses localStorage in JavaScript to store initials and high scores.
-* Responsive user face that adapts to browser type.
+* Answer button click triggers correct or wrong answer messaging.

 ## Goals

-* Create an tool that allows the user to easily generate a safe password.
+* Create an JavaScript fundamentals quiz that allows the user to test their knowledge while keeping track of their scores.

 ## Learning Experience

-* Furthered familiarity with JavaScript and how it powers HTML and CSS.
+* Deepened knowledge of while loops, createElement, appendChild, localStorage and innerHTML.

 ## Links